linkovich2/backend-test/THOUGHT PROCESS.md

 After looking over the prompt and the repo I came to a few conclusions:
 1. The associations are begging for an ORM to handle performant queries for us
 2. Initially, I thought GraphQL may be preferable to avoid multiple requests, but since additional filtering would result in additional requests anyway, and the division of RESTful resources makes a lot of sense structurally for how an application might use this API, I thought it made sense to stick with REST.
 So given that, our routes become fairly obvious based on the nested nature of the resources:
-`/location_reports/:location_id` - this route lets us handle `By location: the total labor cost for tasks tied to a given location`
-`/worker_reports/:worker_id` - this route lets us handle `By worker: the total cost of that worker across all tasks and locations`
+`/location_reports` - this route lets us handle `By location: the total labor cost for tasks tied to a given location` `/worker_reports` - this route lets us handle `By worker: the total cost of that worker across all tasks and locations`

 Why those instead of `locations` and `workers`?
 Because technically that wouldn't be in line with RESTful practices - `locations` is reserved for _only_ returning location information.
 Whereas here we're looking for the total money spent on hours worked by location or worker - so this is essentially a different resource, I'll call it a report.
 It also let's us more senisibly include a query option of `status:incomplete|complete|all`.
 However this does necessitate a middleware to handle user input through the query string.

+For allowing sets of worker and location IDs, we can include a query string option on the index of each report resource that is an array of IDs, that gives the index the option to include combined reports.

 I need to gather a few packages so we're not reinventing the wheel for no reason.
 Firstly, for our ORM I found [Prisma](https://www.prisma.io/orm).
 I'm not familiar with it, but it seemed simple enough to implement so we'll go with that!
 It even handles migrations with its schema file, which is a big step above using a SQL file.